lovodkin93/unanswerability/README.md

 * Replace `<DATASETS>` with either one of `squad`, `NQ`, `musique` (can pass more than one).
 * For prompt variants, also pass `--prompt-variant <VARIANT_LIST>`, where `<VARIANT_LIST>` could be any one of `variant1`, `variant2`, `variant3` (can pass more than one).
 * For development set experiments, add `--devset`.

-  - This should save in the outdir folder two pt files - one starting with `un-answerable` and one starting with `answerable`.
-The former would be the model's responses for the un-answerable prompts, whereas the latter would be the model's responses for the answerable prompts.
+* **output**: Saves two `.pt` files in the specified output directory, one for answerable and one for un-answerable prompts.
-  - It would also save the actual generated outputs in a sub-directory named "regular_decoding".
+  - also saves actual generated outputs in a sub-directory `regular_decoding`.

 ## Few-shot Prompting